torvalds/linux/Documentation/arch/powerpc/hvcs.rst

 	insmod hvcs.ko

-The hvcserver module contains architecture specific firmware calls and must be inserted first, otherwise the hvcs module will not find some of the symbols it expects.
+The hvcserver module contains architecture specific firmware calls and must be inserted first, otherwise the hvcs module will analt find some of the symbols it expects.

 To override the default use an insmod parameter as follows (requesting 4